 An image I took of a page from Christine Wertheim’s mUtter-bAbel.

-The overtly political sections of mUtter-bAbel address, among other issues, the human movement across the U.S.-Mexican border through visual and semantic depictions of outrage for conditions endured by the poor in Mexico.
-Here I am reminded of the way that universes in string theory are bordered by branes, the points upon which open and closed strings are situated.
+The overtly political sections of mUtter-bAbel address the human movement across the U.S.-Mexican border through visual and semantic depictions of outrage for conditions endured by the poor in Mexico.
+I am reminded of the way that universes in string theory are bordered by branes, the points upon which open and closed strings are situated.
 Or is that brain?
-Does the multiverse express homophones of the body and the body politic simultaneously at conceptual and physical scales?
+Does the multiverse express homophones of the body and the body politic simultaneously?

 Poetry can bring the attention of its readers and writers to multidimensionality in not only ethical but physical reality, and it is through the latter that I consider derek beaulieu’s visual poem, “Flatland: A Romance of Many Dimensions,” anthologized in Against Expression (eds.
 Craig Dworkin and Kenneth Goldsmith, Northwestern University Press, 2011) and presented in his selected poems, Please, No More Poetry: The Poetry of derek beaulieu (Wilifred Laurier University Press, 2013).
-“Flatland: A Romance of Many Dimensions” procedurally uses Edwin Abbott Abbott’s novel, Flatland: A Romance of Many Dimensions, where characters are geometric shapes in a two-dimensional world, to make a visual poem that enacts the vast variability of spacetime.
+“Flatland: A Romance of Many Dimensions” procedurally uses Edwin Abbott Abbott’s novel of the same name, where characters are geometric shapes in a two-dimensional world, to make a visual poem that enacts the vast variability of spacetime.

 A page from derek beaulieu’s “Flatland: A Romance in Many Dimensions,” courtesy of derek beaulieu.